Syncfusion AI Assistant

 }

-Components that display user-generated or database content, such as DataGrid and ListView, follow the same rule: only render HTML that has been sanitized on the server, or display plain text which Blazor encodes automatically.
+Components that display user-generated or database content, such as Blazor DataGrid and Blazor ListView, should follow the same security approach.
+HTML content must be rendered only after it has been sanitized on the server, while plain text can be displayed safely using Blazor’s built‑in automatic encoding.

 Rendering user content safely